Gortand History, Family Crest & Coats of Arms

 Further to the north in Scotland, the family could have originated in the old barony of Gorton in Midlothian where Edward de Couertone (for Gouertone) was a king's tenant in Edinburghshire.
 He rendered homage to King Edward I in 1296.
 Later, Mergaret de Gouiertoun held the lands of Gouiertoun in Loudonia in the reign of David II.

 Early History of the Gortand family

 This web page shows only a small excerpt of our Gortand research.
-Another 298 words (21 lines of text) covering the years 1592 and 1677 are included under the topic Early Gortand History in all our PDF Extended History products and printed products wherever possible.
+Another 65 words (5 lines of text) covering the years 1592, 1677 and 1636 are included under the topic Early Gortand History in all our PDF Extended History products and printed products wherever possible.